RuslanTissen/SPA-videos/react-components/components.md

       - `<Alert message="This is a test" type="warning" />`
       - `<Alert message="This is a test" type="info" />`
     - Accepting props with a "prop" property which is an object
-  - Children as are passed as a prop
+  - Children as are passed as a props

       ```htm
       <Alert type="error">